-As expected, choosing four clumps per process provides the best performance for the four threads case while eight clumps per process provides the best performance for the eight threads case.
+As expected, choosing four clumps per process provides the best performance for the four-thread case while eight clumps per process provides the best performance for the eight-thread case.
+These choices maximize vector lengths for each configuration.
 On the Earth Simulator, as on the Cray X1, the model scales only to about 64 processors.
 Using eight OpenMP threads yields slightly better performance than using four threads.